The New Age of Art Kidz

-Zev Rector, Jay’s long-term boyfriend, has been collaborating with her on paintings since 2008, but works digitally as well.
+Zev Rector, Jay’s friend and colleague, has been collaborating with her on paintings since 2008, but works digitally as well.
 Zev was born in Putnam Valley, New York, and went on to study statistics at CMU, etching a new creative pathway that falls somewhere between art and science.

 As most conversations on this topic go, the influence of technology and the upbringing of Generation Y is the first, and most concrete, answer to the dilemma of so many young people depending on the arts (visual, performance, or otherwise) as a viable career path.
 As Zev brings up early on, before the beer has set in and any real conclusions are made: “Art happens in the wake of decadence.”

 Growing up in the early 90s, while the country was flourishing, art moved from a luxury to a standard.
 The Internet held the possibility of a new future of open-minded thinkers, making room for more arts programs in schools and pushing children to be creative.
 But as the time came to pick a career, there was suddenly no more money to support the wide-eyed optimism of a more creative world.